mila-iqia/mila-docs/docs/Userguide_HPO.rst

 ^^^^^^^^^^^^^^

-Now that Orion is configured and has a search space we can execute orion-hunt which will start training with a different set of hyper parameters for each worker.
+Now that Orion is configured and has a search space we can execute orion-hunt which will start training with a different set of hyperparameters for each worker.

 .. code-block:: bash